zulip/zulip-mobile/docs/debugging.md

 ### Chrome Developer Tools

-React Native supports debugging your app using Chrome's developer tools, in much the same way you would a web app.
+React Native supports debugging the app using Chrome's developer tools, in much the same way you would a web app.
 This provides you with prettily formatted debug messages and helpful additional information.

-To use it, start your app.
+To use it, start the app.
 (Either in the emulator, or see [here][chrome-devtools-device] for additional instructions to do this on a physical device.)
 Then, [open the Developer Menu][dev-menu].
 Here, select "Debug JS Remotely".
 This will open a new tab in your browser, at